chbrown13/tool-recommender-bot/README.md

 	* gumtree.jar
 	* jcabi-github-0.23-jar-with-dependencies.jar
 	* slf4j.jar (optional)
-* Create a .github.creds file with two lines, one that contains your github username and with your password.
+* Create a .github.creds file with two lines, one that contains your github username and one with your password.

 Run from source code:
 ```